AnupCloud/Lead-Nurturing-CRM/README.md

 ## 📧 Support

-For questions or support, please open an issue on GitHub or contact the development team.
+For issues or questions, please open an issue on GitHub or contact the development team.

 ---

 **Built with ❤️ for Real Estate Sales Teams**

+**Powered by Anthropic Claude 3.5 Sonnet** 🤖